-No. Recommendation Status of Incorporation of Advisory Committee Recommendations ^[a] Comments How the Public Draft of the Conservation Strategy can address this Recommendation How the Working Draft of the 2022 CVFPP Update can address this Recommendation 116 Make recommendations for future bond language to provide flexibility needed to fund planning, implementation, and long-term monitoring and maintenance of multi- benefit projects.
-DWR legal staff (or their consultants) to develop a technical memorandum on how past bond language resulted in unintended barriers or delays for planning, implementation, and long-term maintenance of Multi-benefit projects and make recommendations for future bond language to facilitate multi- benefit projects.
+No. Recommendation ^[a] Status of Incorporation of Advisory Committee Recommendations ^[b] Comments How the 2022 Conservation Strategy Addresses this Recommendation 116 Make recommendations for future bond language to provide flexibility needed to fund planning, implementation, and long-term monitoring and maintenance of multi-benefit projects.
+DWR legal staff (or their consultants) to develop a technical memorandum on how past bond language resulted in unintended barriers or delays for planning, implementation, and long-term maintenance of Multi- benefit projects and make recommendations for future bond language to facilitate multi-benefit projects.
 Evaluate what limitations are controlled by bond language as opposed to overarching bond laws and regulations.
-2 - Considered for inclusion in CVFPP Public Draft.
-5 - Considered for future CVFPP planning cycles.
 While the CVFPP may not include some specifics, the intent of this recommendation is included to the extent currently feasible with available resources.
+Not applicable.

-Not Applicable (Table 3-3 #06) Obtain increased State and federal stable funding for flood management and multi- benefit for capital projects and ongoing investments in the SPFC by (S/F/L): New general obligation bond funding that promotes flexibility in funding flood management projects with single or multiple societal benefits.
+Table 3.3 #06: Obtain increased State and federal stable funding for flood management, including ongoing investments and multi-benefit capital projects in the Central Valley:

+Advocate for new general obligation bond funding that promotes flexibility in funding flood management projects with single or multiple societal benefits.